Arvmor/TwitterBot/README.md

 4. Follow
 5. Unfollow not followed-back users
 # Edit
-Becareful DO NOT FORGET to edit&replace URLs and IDs in the code !
+Becareful DO NOT FORGET to edit&replace URLs and IDs(for each function) in the code !
 # Disclaimer
 *The author is not responsible for any misuse and misbehaviour of the contained DATA.*
 # Requirements